Skip to content

 • Lazy Initialization: Backend sessions are created on first tools/call, not at connection time

-• Shared State: An external store (Redis) makes session mappings accessible to all gateway replicas
+• Shared State: An external Redis-based datastore makes session mappings accessible to all gateway replicas

 Prerequisites